SciML/JumpProcesses.jl/docs/src/jump_types.md

   - It is currently only possible to simulate `VariableRateJump`s with `SSAStepper` when using systems with only bounded `VariableRateJump`s and the `Coevolve` aggregator.
-  - When coupling `Coevolve` with a continuous problem type such as an `ODEProblem` ensure that the bounds are satisfied given changes in `u` over `rateinterval`. `Coevolve` handles jumps in the same way whether it is using the `SSAStepper` or other continuous steppers.
+  - When coupling `Coevolve` with a continuous problem such as an `ODEProblem` *ensure that given `t` the bounds will hold for the duration of `rateinterval(t)` for the full coupled system's dynamics or the algorithm will not give correct samples*.
+Note, that in some circumstances with complex model of many variables it can be difficult to determine good a priori bounds on the ODE variables.
+Moreover, the numerical and analytical solutions are generally not guaranteed to satisfy the same bounds, but in most cases the bounds should be close enough.
+Thus, approach complex models with care.
+For debugging purposes one might want to add safety checks in the bound functions. `Coevolve` handles jumps in the same way whether it is using the `SSAStepper` or other continuous steppers.
   - On the other hand, when choosing a different aggregator than `Coevolve`, `SSAStepper` cannot currently be used, and the `JumpProblem` must be coupled to a continuous problem type such as an `ODEProblem` to handle